YangLab/CIRCexplorer2/docs/index.md

                               /_/
 ```

-CIRCexplorer2 is a comprehensive and integrated circular RNA analysis toolset.
+CIRCexplorer2 is a comprehensive and integrative circular RNA analysis toolset.
 It is the successor of [CIRCexplorer](http://yanglab.github.io/CIRCexplorer/) with plenty of new features to facilitate circular RNA identification and characterization.

 ## Tutorial